-SharePoint has many benefits and features that make it a favorite collaboration tool among organizations.
+SharePoint has many benefits and features that make it a favorite real-time document collaboration tool among organizations.
 For example, shared documents and microsites make sharing files and data across teams and departments incredibly easy.

 But one feature really demonstrates the collaboration power of SharePoint, and that’s co-authoring.
 With it, multiple people can work on the same document simultaneously — opening up a world of new possibilities for teamwork and productivity.

 Here’s how SharePoint co-authoring works and how you can use it in your team.

 Co-authoring is the feature that allows simultaneous editing in SharePoint apps such as Microsoft Word, Excel, and PowerPoint.
 For example, two different employees from different departments can revise the same document with co-authoring.
 Microsoft Office 365 (SharePoint Online) and all versions after Office 2010 support co-authoring.

 The main benefit of co-authoring is that it enables real-time document collaboration from multiple authors much quicker.
 This eliminates the need to edit a file individually then pass it to others for edits, which takes up a lot of time.
 Co-authoring allows revisions in real time, which in turn will drastically improve the speed and quality of your work.

 In addition, co-authoring has powerful versioning features.
 Every change on the document is logged and attributed to each user.
 This makes it possible to revert to previous edits should you wish to.